himkt/polaris/README.md

 # Polaris

+natural language processing / polarity analysis--

 Polaris provides methods for polarity analysis (semantic orientations).

 I use a dataset offered by the Tokyo Institute of Technology.